ysora/stripenn/README.rst

 Introduction
 ############
-**stripenn** is a command line interface python package developed for detection of atchitectural stripes from 3D genome conformation data.
-Then what are 3D genome conformation data and stripes?
+**stripenn** is a command line interface python package developed for detection of atchitectural stripes from chromatin conformation capture (3C) data.
+Then what are 3C data and stripes?

-* **3D genome conformation data**
-    The human DNA is about 2m in length and it is folded within small cells.
-However, the folding pattern is not random and this DNA 3D conformation is important in gene regulation.
+* **Chromatin conformation capture technique** Basically, the chromatin conformation capture technique measures the frequency of DNA interactions.
 There are several sequencing techniques to see the genome-wide DNA interactions such as `Hi-C <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2858594/>`_ , `HiChIP <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5501173/>`_,  `PLAC-seq <https://www.nature.com/articles/cr2016137>`_ and `micro-C <https://www.cell.com/fulltext/S0092-8674(15)00638-8>`_.
 Currently, imaging-based methods are also developed to construct the spatial distance map of DNA ( `Su et al., 2020 <https://www.sciencedirect.com/science/article/pii/S0092867420309405>`_ ).
-From these data, special structures such as compartment, TAD and loops have been revealed.
+These data have revealed that our genome is well-organized having special features such as compartment, TAD, loops and stripes.

 * **Architectural stripe**
-    Architectural stripes are one of the distinctive features found from 3D genome conformation data.
-It was first reported from `Vian et al., Cell, 2018 <https://www.sciencedirect.com/science/article/pii/S0092867418304045>`_.
-As shown in the figure above, it has anchor domain and contiguous regions are subsequently interacting with the anchor.
+    Architectural stripes are one of the distinctive features found from 3C data.
+It was first revealed from `Fudenberg et al., Cell Reports, 2016 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4889513/>`_.
+As shown in the figure above, it has an anchor domain and contiguous regions are interacting with the anchor.
 It is known that stripes contains a large number of super-enhancers, and also it is a hopspot for DNA damage.
 However, more systematic analysis of this feature is needed, and that's why we developed Stripenn. :)

 Installation
 ############